Alison Kervin OBE

 Background:

-Alison Kervin became the first female sports editor of a national newspaper when she took over the reigns at the Mail on Sunday newspaper in 2013.
-She ran the sports desk for eight years, and was awarded an OBE in the 2017 New Year's Honours list for her achievements, most notably her concussion campaign which ran for five years, pressuring the authorities and sports’ governing bodies into taking head injuries seriously.
+Alison Kervin became the first female sports editor of a national newspaper when she took over the reins at the Mail on Sunday newspaper in 2013.
+She ran the sports desk for eight years, and was awarded an OBE in the 2017 New Year's Honours list for her achievements, most notably her concussion campaign, which ran for five years, pressuring the authorities and sports’ governing bodies into taking head injuries seriously.

 “Sports and journalism are very difficult areas for women to achieve success in — and to champion both is amazing.
 Bravo.”
 Baroness Brady, West Ham vice-chair